Windows 10 (19H1) preview Build 18234 Released, Here whats new !

 Note: Windows 10 19H1 Build is only available for users who joined/Part of the Skip Ahead Ring.
 Or you can check how to join skip ahead ring and enjoy windows 10 19H1 features.

 General changes, improvements, and fixes

 - The dark theme File Explorer payload mentioned here is included in this build!

 - We fixed the issue where logging out of your user profile or shutting down your PC would cause the PC to bugcheck (GSOD).

-- Thanks everyone for your feedback about the XAML shadows we added recently.
+- Thanks, everyone for your feedback about the XAML shadows we added recently.
 We’re taking them offline for the moment while we work on addressing some of the things you shared with us.
 You will also notice that the acrylic has been removed from some popup controls.
-They will be back in a future flight.
+They will be back on a future flight.

 - We fixed an issue resulting in the taskbar flyouts (network, volume, etc) no longer having an acrylic background.

 - We fixed an issue resulting in hangs when using WSL in the previous flight.

 - We’ve updated the Emoji Panel to now support search and tooltips for the Emoji 11 emoji that were added recently.
 These keywords will also populate text predictions when typing with the touch keyboard.